blacktack2/ClustersSimulation/README.md

 - Remove trivial getters/setters in SimulationHandler
 - Improve handling of uniforms to avoid constantly looking up the same name, and prevent assigning values to programs which don't need them.
-- Better organise log outputs
-    + Implement printing to a log file
 - Use typedefs to improve type clarity

 ### Fixes